 Currently you can independently use FaceReader Online when measuring reactions towards video stimuli.
 For custom projects, we can measure during, for example, a questionnaire (see for example this study ) or while visiting a website.
 In some cases, if you have a more complex research design, you may be better of using the desktop version of FaceReader.

 With FaceReader you purchase a license to use the software, this is a single investment and then you can use it as much as you want.
-FaceReader Online is based on a credit system; it can easily be used for a single project, for example, when you are uncertain how much you will use it, or are only interested in using it in one project.
-The pricing becomes cheaper if you buy more credits at once.
+FaceReader Online is based on a credit system where you pay per minute; it can easily be used for a single project, for example, when you are uncertain how much you will use it, or are only interested in using it in one project.
+If you intend to use it regularly, we offer several favorable subscriptions.
 If you already have the desktop version of FaceReader, you can also use FaceReader Online to collect data via the internet and then export your project into FaceReader for more advanced analysis (e.g. Action Unit analysis).

 Do you want inspiration for the type of research you can do with FaceReader Online?
 Have a look at our case studies .
 This is also a nice report of a recent case study using music videos.

 Are you ready to start doing facial expression analysis yourself?
 Just contact us for a trial account for FaceReader Online, or if you do not want to do online research, contact Noldus for more information regarding FaceReader.